2024-Hanium-Anomaly-Dection/SK-RD4AD/readme.md

 | Leather      | 99.4 / 99.1                  | **99.6 / 99.2**                |
 | Total Avg    | 97.8 / 93.9                  | **98.06 / 94.69**              |

 The MVTec dataset results demonstrate that the SK-RD4AD model significantly outperforms the baseline RD4AD model in anomaly detection.
-With a total average performance of **98.06 / 94.69**, SK-RD4AD showcases its enhanced capability to detect subtle anomalies across various categories.
-This improvement highlights its effectiveness in capturing nuanced features, making it a valuable solution for industrial applications requiring precise anomaly detection.
+With a total average performance of **98.06 / 94.69**, SK-RD4AD showcases its **enhanced capability to detect subtle anomalies** across various categories.
+This improvement highlights its **effectiveness in capturing nuanced features**, making it a valuable solution for industrial applications requiring precise anomaly detection.
 Overall, SK-RD4AD's advancements emphasize its potential in addressing complex anomaly detection challenges.

 ### 5. Valeo Dataset Performance